firmnardians/kodok/README.md

-# Kodok - Micro Size HTTP Request
+# Kodok 🐸 - Micro Size HTTP Request
-[Maintenance process for POST, PUT and DELETE methods]

 Kodok is promise HTTP request for Javascript.
 Basically the workflow uses fetch, but the way it works is simplified.